 The course(s) offered for transfer must be comparable in academic quality to Hendrix courses, have originated at an accredited institution, and have a recorded grade of C or better.
 Credit or Pass grades will not be accepted in transfer.
-Courses originating from institutions that are in direct, formal institutional exchange agreements with Hendrix will be exempt from these grade restrictions and will be recorded in transfer.
 For incoming transfer students, one credit will be awarded for every four semester-hours of accepted transfer work, rounding to the nearest whole credit.
 Once a student has matriculated at Hendrix, one credit will be awarded for every accepted transfer course, provided the transfer course carries at least three semester-hours of academic weight.
 Transfer credit must originate from courses taken at an accredited institution and those courses must appear on the student's transcript from the originating institution.
 No transfer credit is awarded for courses that have been applied toward an earned baccalaureate degree.